chiru-13/KokoroBot/README.md

 - **Model**: Convolutional Neural Network (CNN) for emotion classification.

 ## Files and Directories
+- `final_code`: Jupyter notebook with all the explanations of the project and theoretical part of the project.
 - `modelbuilding_code.ipynb`: Jupyter notebook for building and training the emotion detection model.
 - `app.py`: Main application script for running the chatbot.
 - `requirements.txt`: List of dependencies required for the project.